AsherThomasBabu/Arduino-GSoC/Asher.md

-*   This phase shall be more focused on the second half of the Mentioned examples at the same rate so as to complete the proposed examples.
+*   This phase shall be more focused on the second half of the Mentioned examples at the same rate to complete the proposed examples.

-*   Issues with previous examples will be rectified acording to mentor advice.
+*   Issues with previous examples will be rectified according to mentor advice.

-*   A list of projects to be documented for prohecthub will be continually discussed with mentors and finalised along the way.
+*   A list of projects to be documented for the project hub will be continually discussed with mentors and finalized along the way.

 *   This phase is bound to last around one month.